ConnectyCube/connectycube-flutter-call-kit/README.md

 apply plugin: 'com.google.gms.google-services'
 ```

-If your app is targeted to `targetSdkVersion 31` and you need to start the app by clicking the `Accept`
+If your app is targeted to `targetSdkVersion 31` and above and you need to start the app by clicking the `Accept`
 button you should request the permission `SYSTEM_ALERT_WINDOW` from the user first.
 For it, you can use
 the plugin [`permission_handler`](https://pub.dev/packages/permission_handler).

+If your app is targeted to `targetSdkVersion 33` and above you should request the permission
+`POST_NOTIFICATIONS` from the user first.

 ### Prepare iOS